 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body.

+Note: If the NF service consumer detects that the received Data Change Notification contains an origValue that does not match the currently stored value, it can re-sync by using the Nudm_SDM_Get service operation.